Carp Cradle or Unhooking Mat?

 Since their inception way back in 2002, carp cradles are available in a range of styles, sizes and shapes.

-There are low-profile oval types – such as the Fox Carpmaster (not too expensive either!).
+One of the most popular are low-profile oval types – such as the Fox Carpmaster Cradle.

 Both styles offer a strong presence towards caring for the fish – and you!